concavegit/kfda/README.md

 ## Notebook
 Another place to see example usage is the
 [Colab Notebook](https://colab.research.google.com/drive/1nnVphyZ_0QKYZbmdJaIBjm-zYO4xwF0b).
+The notebook walks through training, evaluation, and oneshot usage.

 ## Caveats
 Similar to SVM, the most glaring constraint of KFDA is the memory limit in training.